s-rathyen/s-rathyen.github.io/essays/software-engineering.md

 ---
 ## SE & Beyond
 <img class="ui small right floated image" src="../images/se.jpeg">
 In ICS 314 this semester, we learned a lot about Software Engineering fundamentals.
-Some things were easy to grasp (the importance of Coding Standards will forever be stuck in my head) and some weren’t (Design Patterns will haunt me forever), but I always took away something valuable.
+Some things were easy to grasp (the importance of Coding Standards will forever be stuck in my head) and some were not (Design Patterns will haunt me forever), but I always took away something valuable.
 My favorite modules were Agile Project Management and User Interface Frameworks.
 I feel that these are the modules which will really shape how I move forward as a Software Engineer.
 Using both Agile Project Management and User Interface Frameworks showed me ways to be more efficient, skills I can use beyond web app development.

 ## Agile Project Management
 <img class="ui small left floated image" src="../images/agile.png">